practo/FabPolish/README.md

 By default `fab polish` runs only fast-critical and fast-major sniffs.
 In a CI environment, to run all the sniffs including slow, minor ones, run `fab polish:ci`

+## Migration from Fabric3

+This version has been updated to support Fabric 2.x instead of fabric3.
+The main changes are:

+- All sniff functions now require a `c` parameter (Fabric connection object)
+- The `local()` function now takes the connection as the first parameter
+- Task discovery has been updated to use the new Fabric 2.x API
+- Color output now uses ANSI escape codes instead of fabric.colors